 Petersham Nurseries should never have been given a Michelin Star.

-Technically, the Michelin Guide’s rules don’t allow for places like it to be awarded them: there are no tablecloths, the service is a little haphazard, the loos are in a wooden shack, and there’s frequently bare earth underfoot.
+Technically, the Michelin Guide’s rules don’t allow for stars to be awarded to places like this: there are no tablecloths, the service is a little haphazard, the loos are in a wooden shack, and there’s frequently bare earth underfoot.
 It’s not a fine dining experience.

 But the food is just so bloody good, they decided to make an exception.

 They needn’t have bothered – after being inundated with customers lamenting the lack of crisp linens & doting waiters, they took the rather unusual move of asking to have their Star taken away.
 Then head chef Skye Gyngell (who now has her own place, Spring) called the award a “curse” that lumbered the venue with inappropriate expectations, and earnestly hopes to never win another.

 But despite all this, the food is still bloody good.